orxfun/orx-parallel/docs/RelationToRayon.md

 Benchmarks are tricky, even trickier in parallel context.
 At least in most of the [benchmarks](https://github.com/orxfun/orx-parallel/blob/main/benches) defined in this crate, we observe that rayon and orx-parallel perform comparably.

-Using concurrent collectors such as [`ConcurrentBag`](https://crates.io/crates/orx-concurrent-bag), `ParIter` is particularly efficient in scenarios where the results are collected, the improvement is most significant in the [`flat_map`](https://github.com/orxfun/orx-parallel/blob/main/benches/flatmap.rs) examples.
+Using concurrent collectors such as [`ConcurrentBag`](https://crates.io/crates/orx-concurrent-bag) or [`ConcurrentOrderedBag`](https://crates.io/crates/orx-concurrent-ordered-bag), `Par` is particularly efficient in scenarios where the results are collected, the improvement is most significant in the [`flat_map`](https://github.com/orxfun/orx-parallel/blob/main/benches/flatmap.rs) examples.

-PLACEHOLDER